Fact Sheet 6:

 In addition to taking advantage of your free annual credit reports, you should also check your credit report when you know it is going to be used to make important decisions, such as applying for an automobile or home loan, renting an apartment, or applying for a job.
 Reports should be ordered at least one to two months before you apply for credit or intend to rent.
 At these crucial times, you do not want to be surprised to find that your report contains negative information, especially if that information is inaccurate.

 A creditor has the duty to report only accurate, complete, and updated information to a CRA.
 For example, if you close an account voluntarily, your creditor must report this fact in order to distinguish it from an account that is closed for nonpayment.
-If you disagree with a creditor's report of negative information, the creditor must put a notice of that dispute in your file before reporting to the CRA.

 There is no denying that errors can and do appear in credit reports.
 There are two main reasons errors may appear on your credit report.
 One is when you have been mistaken for another person with a similar name and their information ends up in your file.
 The other more serious cause of error is fraud.
 Someone may have intentionally gained access to your personal information and obtained credit in your name.
-Instances of identity theft are increasing.

 Once you have notified a CRA of your dispute, both federal and California law allow 30 business days for an investigation.
 The bureau must consider all the relevant evidence you give it, and errors must be corrected.
 If the CRA cannot verify negative information, it must be deleted from your file.
 You are entitled to receive a free copy of your corrected report.

 If you disagree with the result of the CRA's investigation, you have the right to submit a 100-word explanation.
 The credit bureau must include the explanation in your file although the negative information will not be removed.

 - Call their toll-free phone number at 1-855-411-CFPB (2372) or TTY/TDD phone number at 1-855-729-CFPB (2372)